Tracer202/LocateEverything---Valhiem-Mod/README.md

   2. 'Locate Closest *location* - Adds a pin of the closest instance of that location to the map.
        - *location* refers to the locations listed in the List Lcoations command.
 These come directly from Valheim.
        - ex. 'locate closest vendor_blackforest' will add a pin for the merchant.
-  3. 'Locate All *location*' - Adds a pin for every instance of that lcoation.
+  3. 'Locate All *location*' - Adds a pin for every instance of that location.
 (Note that there can be anywere from 0-150 instances depending on type)
   4. 'Remove Everything Pins' - Removes any pins created by the mod
       - Technically it removes any pins with the None icon type (looks like a yellow ping).
   5. 'Locate EVERYTHING' - Adds a pin for every location instance to the map.